peterwittek/peterwittek.com/content/computer-algebra-system-on-a-cell-phone.md

 image](http://sourceforge.net/projects/linuxonandroid/files/Ubuntu/13.04/Small/ "Ubuntu ARM small") of Ubuntu 13.04.
 It includes the LXDE desktop.

 There is no actual installation taking place.
-The \`\`installer" is a bash script that runs in a terminal and chroots into the image you downloaded.
+The "installer" is a bash script that runs in a terminal and chroots into the image you downloaded.
 When you run the script for the first time, you will have to answer a few questions.
 Choose a passsword for your user.
 Then say yes to both ssh and VNC, and set resolution to 854x480.
-You can change these latter options in /root/cfg/ubuntu.img.cfg.
+You can change these latter options in ``/root/cfg/ubuntu.img.cfg``.

 Configure Linux
 ===============